CGLemon/Sayuri/bash/README.md

     $ bash setup.sh -s ..
     $ bash selfplay.sh

 The ```selfplay.sh``` will do the inifinite loop.
-If you want to stop the loop, you need to create a kill file.
+If you want to stop the loop, you need to create a kill file and wait for end of this round.

     $ touch kill.txt